kapilsarkar/ADVANCE-JAVASCRIPT/JAVA SCRIPT PROJECTS/WEATHER APP/readme.md

 - Along With that it shows the 3 day weather forecast.

-- To Search for a specific location put the name of the exaclocation on the Search Box
+- To Search for a specific location put the name of the exact location on the Search Box

 - Api Used - weatherapi.com